 - 1.1 Leeds College of Building recognises that it is an integral part of the local and wider community.
 The College serves the needs of a wide range of individuals from the diverse ethnic and social mix of multicultural Britain.
-The College values difference and recognise that people with different backgrounds, skills, attitudes and experiences bring fresh ideas, perceptions and encourage harmony and understanding to the College community(1). - 1.2 The College will seek to safeguard the interests of all equality groups outlined in the Equality Act 2010 with reference to the nine protected human characteristics; Ethnicity, Gender, Gender Identity(2), Disability(3), Religion and Belief(4), Age, Marriage and civil partnership, pregnancy and maternity, and Sexual Orientation.
-The College will work towards eliminating unlawful discrimination, harassment or victimisation on the grounds of the nine protected characteristics as well as discrimination on the grounds of a perceived or associative protected characteristic(5).
-The College will promote equality of opportunity, British Values and ensure that learners, staff and visitors feel welcome, safe, valued, included and respected in the College community.
+The College values difference and recognise that people with different backgrounds, skills, attitudes, and experiences bring fresh ideas, perceptions and encourage harmony and understanding to the College community (1). - 1.2 The College will seek to safeguard and actively promote the interests of all equality groups outlined in the Equality Act 2010 with reference to the nine protected human characteristics; Ethnicity, Gender, Gender Identity (2), Disability (3), Religion and Belief (4), Age, Marriage and civil partnership, pregnancy and maternity, and Sexual Orientation.
+The College will work towards eliminating unlawful discrimination, harassment or victimisation on the grounds of the nine protected characteristics as well as discrimination on the grounds of a perceived or associative protected characteristic (5).
+The College will promote equality of opportunity, the fundamental British Values of democracy, rule of law and individual liberty and ensure that students, staff and visitors feel welcome, safe, valued, included and respected in the College community.